jvdweegen/lessen/README.md

 ### Assignment 1 & 2

-   assignment1.py uses data from user_data.csv to convert to a JSON format assignment2.py uses data from the converted file(user_data.json) for iteration
+   assignment1.py uses data from user_data.csv to convert to a JSON format. <br>
+   assignment2.py uses data from the converted file(user_data.json) for iteration